 Regarding storage, the Galaxy Tab S came in 16/32GB storage options, while the Galaxy Tab S2 came in 32/64GB storage options.
 We’ve seen rumours that the Galaxy Tab S3 will ship with 32GB of storage, although we’d expect to see 64GB again too.
 Could there be a massive 128GB option?
 Well Apple’s iPad Pro offers this, so maybe.
 But remember that Samsung’s Galaxy Tab S devices have always offered Micro SD slots, so expandable storage reduces the need for built-in memory.

 On the matter of RAM, the rumour is that we’ll see a 3GB module.
 Both the Galaxy Tab S and Galaxy Tab S2 featured 3GB of RAM, so it would be very surprising if the Galaxy Tab S3 had anything less.
-Samsung recently unveiled a 10nm 6GB RAM chip that’s expected to debut in devices later this year, but that seems too large an upgrade.
+Samsung recently unveiled a 10nm 6GB RAM chip that’s expected to debut in devices shortly, but that seems too large an upgrade.
 Honestly, we’d expect nothing greater than 4GB of RAM.